Mouth-to-mouth resuscitation: Adjuncts to insufflation

 Most training organisations recommend that in any of the methods involving mouth-to-patient, that a protective barrier is used, to minimise the possibility of cross infection (in either direction).

-Barriers available include pocket masks and keyring-sized face shields.
-These barriers are an example of Infection control#Personal protective equipment personal protective equipment to guard the face against splashing, spraying or splattering of blood or other potentially infectious materials.
+Barriers available include rigid pocket masks and face shields foldable to keyring-size.
+These barriers are an example of personal protective equipment to guard the rescuer's face against splashing, spraying or splattering of blood or other potentially infectious materials.

 These barriers should provide a one-way filter valve which lets the air from the rescuer deliver to the patient while any substances from the patient (e.g. vomit, blood) cannot reach the rescuer.
+Some additionally feature a filter to reduce the chances of rescuer-to-patient disease transmission.

 Many adjuncts are single use, though if they are multi use, after use of the adjunct, the mask must be cleaned and autoclaved and the filter replaced.
 It is very important for the mask to be replaced or cleaned because it can act as a transporter of various diseases.

 The CPR mask is the preferred method of ventilating a patient when only one rescuer is available.
 Many feature 18 mm inlets to support supplemental oxygen, which increases the oxygen being delivered from the approximate 17% available in the expired air of the rescuer to around 40-50%.